mrkamel/search_flip/README.md

 All query/filter criteria methods (`#where`, `#where_not`, `#range`, etc.) are available in post filter mode as well, ie. filters/queries applied after aggregations are calculated.
-Checkout the ElasticSearch docs for further info.
+Checkout the Elasticsearch docs for further info.

 ```ruby
 query = CommentIndex.aggregate(:user_id)